octree-gva/docker/docs/5min-tutorial.md

 - **Available Authorizations**: Leave empty

 And click on `Create organization & invite admin`.
 You will then receive an email on this link: [http://127.0.0.1:1080](http://127.0.0.1:1080).
-You can there accept the invite.
+Accept the invite.

 ### Safeguard your migrations files
 Your instance now completly rely on the docker image you build.
-But it is sensible to changes.
+But the migrations files will change in the image published everyday on docker hub.
-In order to be a bit more resilient, keep a copy of your migrations files and bind them as volume:
+In order to be resilient to re-build, keep a copy of your migrations files and bind them as volume:

 ```
+# Ensure you still have a docker-compose up running.
 # Copy files from the decidim container in a local `db/migrate` directory
 docker cp decidim:/home/decidim/app/db/migrate db/migrate
 ```